rawcsav/NewUtility/app/modules/embedding/static/embedding.md

-## Getting Started with Chat Utilities
+## Getting Started with Embedding Utilities

 ### Uploading Documents
 To upload documents for embedding: